JaisonGeorge04/smart-flashcard-generator/README.md

 # SmartCards - Smart Flashcard Generator (Option A)

 SmartCards is a web-based educational tool that automatically converts textbooks, study notes, or lecture transcripts into structured question-and-answer and Cloze deletion flashcards.
-It uses a spaced repetition system based on the Leitner method to ensure difficult cards appear more often in review sessions.
+It uses a Leitner-based spaced repetition system to ensure difficult cards appear more often during review sessions.

 ---